Rangers vs. Astros Player Props Betting Odds

-Alex Bregman and Marcus Semien are among the players with prop bets available when the Houston Astros and the Texas Rangers square off at Globe Life Field on Friday (first pitch at 8:05 PM ET).
+Marcus Semien and Alex Bregman are among the players with prop bets on the table when the Texas Rangers and the Houston Astros square off at Globe Life Field on Saturday (first pitch at 4:05 PM ET).

 Bet on this matchup or its props with BetMGM!